Please note there are no scheduled elections taking place in the Tewkesbury Borough area on Thursday, 7 May 2026.

 - Make sure all the lights throughout your home are LED.

-If you find yourself struggling to pay the electricity, gas or heating bills contact the Warm and Well service managed by Severn Wye Energy Agency on behalf of the seven local authorities in South Gloucestershire and Gloucestershire.
+If you find yourself struggling to pay your electricity, gas or heating bills, you can contact the Warm and Well service, managed by Severn Wye Energy Agency on behalf of the seven local authorities in South Gloucestershire and Gloucestershire.

 Warm and Well offers energy efficiency advice to householders and also administers grant funding to eligible households.